soramitsu/scale-codec-js-library/packages/docs/lib/definition-compiler.md

 -   100% typed output
 -   Good TypeScript performance
--   Tree-shake-ability of compiled code
+-   Tree-shake ability of the compiled code
 -   Explicitness due to verbosity

 If you have some insigts/ideas how to make it better, you are welcome to create [an issue on GitHub](https://github.com/soramitsu/scale-codec-js-library/issues)!